Post Summary: Fun Tanzania Facts to Know!

 1.)
 Lake Olduvai has human fossils from millions of years ago.

+This is one of the most interesting facts about Tanzania.
 One of Tanzania’s (many) beautiful lakes was where some pretty old human remains were found.
 Humanoid bones discovered here – namely, the Australopithecus – date back millions and millions of years.
 The world’s oldest known human skull was found nearby in Olduvai Gorge, too.
 It was all pretty straightforward, until traders from Persia, India, and Arabia moved in.

 2.)
 Germany used to rule Tanzania.